zlewis004/CS167/Labs/Lab7/CS167-Lab7-README.md

 ]

-* (Q12) Why did they appear at these specific locations?
+* (Q12) Why did they appear at these specific locations? because the first record is an array and the second one is an object

 * (Q13) Where did the two records appear in the ascending sort order?
 Explain your observation.